martinobordin/MicroDelivery/README.md

 *MicroDelivery.Notifications.Api* (http://localhost:8004/swagger/index.html)
 #### Description
 It's a microservice that receives the message OrderSubmittedEvent and sends a confirmation email to customers, using Dapr SMTP binding.
+Check the email accessing the SMTP dev server (http://localhost:5000)

 ### Shippings Microservice
 ![Shippings Microservice](/docs/s.png)